Beach House

-Beach House is an American dream pop band formed in Baltimore in 2004, composed of current members Victoria Legrand (vocals, keyboards) and Alex Scally (guitar, keyboard, backing vocals, drum programming), who first met through Baltimore's indie scene.
-Their work is characterized by a hypnotic dream pop style.
-The band first gained recognition in 2006, after their song "Apple Orchard" was featured on a Pitchfork MP3 mixtape, subsequently releasing their self-titled debut album on October of that year, through Carpark Records.
+Beach House is an American dream pop band formed in Baltimore in 2004, consisting of current members Victoria Legrand (vocals, keyboards) and Alex Scally (guitar, keyboard, backing vocals, drum programming), who both met in Baltimore's indie scene, and James Barone (drums, percussion, bass), who joined as an official member in 2022 after touring prominently with them since 2016.
+The band has been regarded by journalists and critics as rejuvenating the genre of dream pop for newer generations.